 Students at Paris-U can be anyone with sufficient academic ability who can meet the entrance criteria for programs announced by the university.

-As a liberal arts university, we thoroughly assist students in becoming registered students at Paris-U, regardless of diverse backgrounds that include ethnicity, place of origin, circumstances, or religious beliefs.
+As a liberal arts higher education provider, we thoroughly assist students in becoming registered students at Paris-U, regardless of diverse backgrounds that include ethnicity, place of origin, circumstances, or religious beliefs.

 Students who register with Paris-U must adhere to the guidelines outlined in the student handbook, which includes the requirement to provide accurate information.
 If candidates and students violate the principle of honesty, Paris-U reserves the right to refuse admission, cancel student status, and nullify cumulative results.
 In this case, there will be no reimbursement for fees and related expenses.
 The infringer must compensate Paris-U and related parties for any necessary losses.

 The Paris-U program aligns with the European competency framework and EU higher education guidelines.
 While there are official documents regarding the similarity of regional and national competency frameworks, the recognition and acceptance of qualifications in accordance with international practice are determined by receiving organizations and are subject to each country’s specific regulations.
-Consequently, Paris-U does not make any claims beyond its jurisdiction, including the recognition and acceptance of degrees by receiving organizations, as well as by governments and other relevant parties.
+Consequently, Paris-U and partners do not make any claims beyond its jurisdiction, including the recognition and acceptance of degrees by receiving organizations, as well as by governments and other relevant parties.
+Paris-U and its international and local partners do not support this process for any purpose or country.

 Paris-U consistently updates our information and lectures to stay responsive and adaptable to changes in the workplace and related regulations.